Vinisoft/Face-Recognition-SDK-for-Android/README.md

 We are working to build Face Recognizer SDK for Android.
 We will publish it soon.
 Please contact with us at bachpv@vinisoft.com.vn if needed.

-NOTE: SDK will be out of date from the end of each year.
-I will adjourn the limit time for 1 year from that time.
+NOTE: SDK will be out of date at the end of each year.
+I will increase the limit time for 1 year from that time.

 Please visit our application use Face Recognize with OPENCV ( Opensource Computer Vision):